 These four alternatives exist as options to avoid bankruptcy, which can stay on your credit for up to seven years.
 Contacting an experienced bankruptcy attorney can help you determine which debt negotiation is right for your specific financial case.

 If you find yourself in the financial situation where your income is insufficient to pay your debts and your creditors, you have options.
 Before you file for Chapter 7 or Chapter 13 bankruptcy, consider the other debt negotiation options you have.
 Bankruptcy laws are ever-changing, complex, and challenging to navigate without experience.
 Determining which debt negotiation tactics would be best in your financial situation including examining factors such as expenses, income, debt, and assets.
 Serious consideration should be given when deciding how to handle your debt negotiation.
-Contact the bankruptcy attorneys at Silverberg Law Firm LLC at 1-201-252-7000 or online for a free consultation today.
+Contact the bankruptcy attorneys at Law Offices of Jay Silverberg at (888) 355-0666 or online for a free consultation today.

 Which will help you make the right choice, and get out of debt smoothly, and fast.